-Agencies are required to make public access determinations for records being transferred to State Records' custody.
+Agencies are required to make public access determinations for records at the time of transfer of the records to State Records' custody.

 A public access determination is made by the agency responsible for the records, in consultation with the Director of State Records, to indicate whether they the records are: